carloscinelli/NetworkRiskMeasures/README.md

 #>      b101          0.0070             0.060             9.3              17.1                   3
 ```

-What does these results mean?
+What do these results mean?

 Take, for instance, the results for bank `b55`.
 It represents 11% of our simulated financial system.
 However, if we consider a linear shock propagation, its default causes an additional stress of 28% of the system, with additional losses of $235.8 billion and the default of 18 other institutions.
 Or take the results for `b69` --- although it represents only 1.3% of the system, its default casuses an additional stress of almost ten times its size.